-The Rashid Karami International Fair was designed by the famous Brazilian architect Oscar Niemeyer in 1962 as a permanent fairground and exhibition center.
-However, the outbreak of the civil war and its aftermath hindered the fairground completion and its later development.
-Despite its unfinished state, the Fairground is considered one of the most iconic architectural projects of the modern period in Lebanon.
-It includes over 15 structures, which vary between exhibition spaces, pavilions, theaters, museums, and residences.
-Although belonging to a coherent whole, the functional variation of the structures is accompanied with the distinction of the architectural forms; giving each structure a unique architectural identity.
-Despite the current deteriorated state of some of its structures, the Fairground made its way to the World Heritage Indicative List in 2018.
+The Rachid Karami International Fair (RKIF) was designed by renowned Brazilian architect Oscar Niemeyer, in 1962, as a permanent fairground and exhibition center in Tripoli.
+However, the outbreak of the civil war and its aftermath hindered the fairground’s completion and its later development.
+Although it remains unfinished, the RKIF is considered one of the most iconic architectural projects of the modern period in Lebanon.
+It incorporates over 15 structures, including exhibition spaces, pavilions, theaters, museums, and residences.
+The functional variation of the structures is matched by a distinction in their architectural forms: while they belong to a coherent whole, each structure has a unique architectural identity.
+The RKIF was added to UNESCO’s World Heritage Tentative List in 2018.

-Repairs are currently needed in a curtail manner to ensure the survival of this modern legacy.
-However, prior to any physical repairs, restoration or development initiative, a consensus on a general conservation policy is essential.
-Similar policies are usually compiled within a planning document known as Conservation Management Plan.
+The Fairground’s structures are vulnerable to decay, and repairs are currently needed to ensure the survival of this modern legacy.
+However, prior to undertaking physical repairs, restoration, or development initiatives, a consensus on a general conservation policy is essential.
+Similar policies are usually compiled within a planning document known as a Conservation Management Plan (CMP).
 Such a plan acts as a guiding tool for property owners and managers to have informed decisions related to the future conservation and development of the Fairground.

-Based on the above, the RKIF_CMP project adopts a participatory approach through the involvement of the Fair’s administration and other major stakeholders towards the preservation of the Niemeyer designed structures and landscape.
+The RKIF_CMP project adopts a participatory approach that invites the Fair’s administration and other major stakeholders to be involved in the preservation of the valuable structures and landscape Niemeyer designed.

-The aim of the RKIF_CMP project, is to prepare the appropriate Conservation Management Plan for the RKIF.
-Prohibiting/Avoiding any future faux pas concerning structural repairs or any upcoming development, the set Plan ensures that any intervention is carried out within the framework of international conservation policies adopted by UNESCO while responding to the local needs.
+The RKIF_CMP project aims to prepare the appropriate Conservation Management Plan for the site.
+The set Plan ensures that no blunders are made in the future with regard to structural repairs and development, and that any intervention carried out will accord with the framework of international conservation policies adopted by UNESCO, while also responding to local needs.

-- Addressing the current technical issues, impacts, vulnerabilities, constraints and opportunities.
+- Addressing current technical issues, impacts, vulnerabilities, constraints and opportunities.

-- Developing the guiding policies that preserve what is significant about the Fairground.
+- Developing guiding policies for preserving what is significant about the Fairground.

 - Identifying possible adaptive reuse strategies towards the compatible development of the Fairground.

-Primarily beginning with the research-based study, the first phase involves a number of steps from gathering information through archival research, to oral history and field investigation.
-The field research then closely assesses the current condition of fabric, construction techniques and materials used.
-Furthermore, the research highlights the Fair's character defining features and qualities, the management structure (legal and administrative), in addition to the potential involved stakeholders.
+Largely comprised of research-based study, the first phase of this project involves gathering information through archival research, oral histories and field investigation.
+This field research closely assesses the current condition of fabric, construction techniques and materials used.
+The research further highlights the Fair's character-defining qualities, the structure of its management (both legal and administrative), as well as the potential stakeholders involved.

-The analysis of the results assists in the understanding of the context and the elaboration on the myriad values of the fairground that need to be protected or preserved; including the aesthetic, architectural, technical, social, urban, economic and cultural values.
-Therefore, allowing the UNESCO team to draft the conservation policies that best protect the authenticity and character of the place and respond to the local context; hence, standardizing the conservation approach and procedure.
+The analysis of collected data will deepen the understanding of the RKIF’s context and support an elaboration on the myriad values that need to be protected or preserved, including aesthetic, architectural, technical, social, urban, economic and cultural values.
+Ultimately, the UNESCO team will draft the conservation policies that best protect the authenticity and character of the site and respond to the local context.

-- Assist the decision makers to take informed decisions towards better management of imminent change.
+- Assisting the decision makers to take informed decisions towards better management of imminent change.

-- Contribute to the proper restoration and development of the fair
+- Contributing to the proper restoration and development of the fair

-- Contribute to the efforts of the State Party towards the inscription of the RKIF on the World Heritage List.
+- Contributing to the efforts of the State Party towards the inscription of the RKIF on the World Heritage List.

-The RKIF_CMP project is a pilot project in Lebanon, through which UNESCO aims to set the standards, provide guidelines suitable for the local context, and encourage future similar practices for all types of heritage buildings.
+The RKIF_CMP project is a pilot project in Lebanon, through which UNESCO aims to set the standards and provide guidelines suitable for the local context, in order to encourage for similar practices to be adopted in the future, for all types of heritage buildings.

 Areas of intervention

-The Conservation Management Plan is a document that provides guidance for better conservation and management of this modern cultural heritage site.
+The Conservation Management Plan is a document that provides guidance for better conservation and management of the RKIF as a modern cultural heritage site.